How to Choose the Right Travel Insurance as an International Student in France

 Introduction

-When you plan a trip, you usually focus on the fun stuff: discovering new cultures, meeting people, trying the food… Rarely do we think about the unexpected.
-But a cancelled flight, lost suitcase or health issue can quickly turn into a headache.
+When you’re preparing for a trip, you mostly think about the fun parts: discovering a new culture, meeting people, trying the food… Not so much about the unexpected.
+And yet, a cancelled flight, lost luggage, or a health issue can quickly turn things upside down.

 So, which insurance should you choose?
 How much does it cost?
-And what coverage do you actually need?
+And most importantly, which cover is actually useful?
+Let’s break it down for you ☺️

 It’s coverage that protects you from unexpected problems during your time abroad — whether you’re staying in France or travelling elsewhere in Europe.

-Basically, it helps cover costs and provides support if something goes wrong: unexpected medical expenses, emergency return home, lost luggage… You can even add optional coverage depending on your needs.
+Basically, it helps cover costs and provides support if something goes wrong: unexpected medical expenses, emergency return home, lost luggage… plus optional extras depending on your needs.

 Most travel insurance plans include:

-• Civil liability (if you accidentally harm someone or damage something).
+• Civil liability abroad if you accidentally cause damage to someone

-If you’re from outside the EU, travel insurance is strongly recommended — especially if you plan to travel around Europe during your time in France.
+No, travel insurance isn’t mandatory, but it’s highly recommended if you plan to travel around Europe while studying in France.

 Start planning your stay in France with the Student Hub 🙌